Bandwidth/bandwidth.github.io/voice/methods/calls/getCallsCallIdRecordings.md

 {% method %}

 ## Retrieve Call Recordings
-Retrieve information about recordings that occurred during a call.
+Retrieve information about all recordings that occurred during a call.

 ### Request URL